 The aid programme is designed to be in line with Malawi’s Growth and Development Strategy, and aims to increase the resilience of poor households to economic, social and environmental shocks.
 It is focused on the following key areas; agriculture and nutrition, resilience and good governance.

 In addition to support provided through the bilateral aid programme, we support the work of local and international aid agencies and missionary organisations in Malawi through our civil society funding schemes.

-We are also working to improve trade relations between Ireland and Malawi and we support a number of research and learning partnerships between higher education institutions in Ireland and Malawi through the Programme for Strategic Co-operation.
+This has built on the already strong historic links between Ireland and Malawi.
+We are also working to improve trade relations between Ireland and Malawi and we support a number of research and learning partnerships between higher education institutions in Ireland and Malawi.

 In Malawi, Irish Aid works with a variety of partner organisations at national and local levels including government institutions, UN agencies, international research institutions and non-governmental organisations (NGOs) to deliver results in three main areas:

 Irish Aid is working alongside the Government of Malawi and other development partners to support households to have (i) increased capacity to adapt to the adverse effects of climate change and socio-economic stress, and; (ii) improved food and nutrition security.

 Through Irish Aid’s support, rural households in Malawi are benefiting from improved crop productivity and diversification.
 Given the serious effects of climate change on agriculture productivity, Irish Aid also supports smallholder famers to develop their capacity to adapt to the effects of climate change.
 These programmes provide opportunities for more diversified and nutritious crops; improved soil fertility and land management practices, and increased agricultural income.

 Irish Aid also promotes dietary diversity and great access to high quality nutrition intervention at district and community level, with the overall aim of improved nutrition at household level.